 Can testicular cancer be found early?

 Most testicular cancers can be found at an early stage.
 In some men, early testicular cancers cause symptoms that lead them to seek medical attention.
-Most of the time a lump on the testicle is the first sign, or the testicle might be swollen or larger than normal.
+Most of the time a lump on the testicle is the first symptom, or the testicle might be swollen or larger than normal.
 But some testicular cancers may not cause symptoms until after they have reached an advanced stage.

 Most doctors agree that examining a man’s testicles should be part of a general physical exam.
 The American Cancer Society (ACS) recommends a testicular exam as part of a routine cancer-related checkup.

 The ACS advises men to be aware of testicular cancer and to see a doctor right away if they find a lump in a testicle.
 Because regular testicular self-exams have not been studied enough to show they reduce the death rate from this cancer, the ACS does not have a recommendation on regular testicular self-exams for all men.
 However, some doctors recommend that all men examine their testicles monthly after puberty.

 Each man has to decide for himself whether or not to examine his testicles monthly, so instructions for testicular exams are included in this section.
 If you have certain risk factors that increase your chance of developing testicular cancer (such as an undescended testicle, previous germ cell tumor in one testicle, or a family history), you should seriously consider monthly self-exams and talk about it with your doctor.

 The best time for you to examine your testicles is during or after a bath or shower, when the skin of the scrotum is relaxed.

-- Hold the penis out of the way and examine each testicle separately.
+- Hold your penis out of the way and examine each testicle separately.

-- Hold the testicle between your thumbs and fingers with both hands and roll it gently between the fingers.
+- Hold your testicle between your thumbs and fingers with both hands and roll it gently between your fingers.

-- Look and feel for any hard lumps or nodules (smooth rounded masses) or any change in the size, shape, or consistency of the testicles.
+- Look and feel for any hard lumps or nodules (smooth rounded masses) or any change in the size, shape, or consistency of your testicles.